sunainag/TestGitHub/README.md

 use @AttributeOverride: when a user has say two address members: office address and home address.
 Then, how to differentiate the @Embedded Address objects for both.
 Then use @AttributeOverride Refer https://www.youtube.com/watch?v=X8t6oYp0Uk8&list=PL4AFF701184976B25&index=11

+@EmbeddedId if we want to use an embeddable object as primary key: no need to use @id and @Embedded.